tableau/server-client-python/docs/api-ref.md

 Name   |  Description
  :--- | : ---
-`req_option` |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
+`req_options` |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
 For example, if you were searching for a specific subscription, you could specify the subject of the subscription or the id of the subscription.

 **Returns**